 Julie Riemersma is a Toronto based fashion photographer who shoots everything from editorials to commercial spreads, and her own art photography.
 We met about a year ago through some mutual friends in the fashion industry, and I got Julie to shoot my SS18 Lookbook right here in Toronto.
 As with all of her work, the results were gorgeous.
 I got to chat with Julie about the perks and pitfalls of creative work, her everyday inspiration and Toronto’s distinct style.
 Click through to read more!

-I receive emails proposing different events and collaborative opportunities on a regular basis.
+As an ethically minded small business owner, I receive emails proposing collaborative opportunities on the regular.
 But this January I was contacted about something that stood out as an idea I could really get behind.

-As a constant supporter and member of Fashion Revolution, I was sold.
-Fashion Revolution is a global organization that aims to make the fashion industry more sustainable and ethical by valuing people, the environment, creativity and profit in equal measure.
+As an ardent supporter and member of Fashion Revolution, I was sold.
+Fashion Revolution is a global organization that aims to make the industry more sustainable and ethical by valuing people, the environment, creativity and profit in equal measure.